-Paris, Paris: Journey into the City of Light–my book of essays about Paris–was reissued in a fully updated, expanded, redesigned second edition in the prestigious Armchair Traveler series published by Broadway Books (Random House) and I'm proud to say that it is currently into its 10th printing.
+Paris, Paris: Journey into the City of Light–my book of essays about Paris–was reissued in a fully updated, expanded, redesigned second edition in the prestigious Armchair Traveler series published by Broadway Books (Random House) and I’m proud to say that it has been reprinted a dozen times and is still selling.

-Our Paris, Paris Tours–custom walking tours of Paris–have been in full swing for nine years now.
-Please see the Praise page (or the testimonials below) for a small sampling of our tour guests' endorsements.
-We're proud to have had the privilege of taking so many smart, curious, fascinating people on tour in Paris, Burgundy, Rome, and on the Italian Riviera!
+Our Paris, Paris Tours–custom walking tours of Paris–have been in full swing for over a decade.
+Please see the testimonials below for a small sampling of our tour guests’ endorsements.
+We’re proud to have had the privilege of taking so many smart, curious, fascinating people on tour in Paris, Burgundy, Rome, and on the Italian Riviera!

-Would you like to spend a day with me and my wife, photographer Alison Harris, discovering the Luxembourg Gardens, Butte-Chaumont and Montsouris – Paris’ trio of seductive, sometimes startling parks?
+Would you like to spend a day with my wife, photographer Alison Harris, and me, discovering the Luxembourg Gardens, Butte-Chaumont and Montsouris – Paris’ trio of seductive, sometimes startling parks?

 Or stroll around the Ile-Saint-Louis, exploring courtyards and 17th-century townhouses?

 How about getting an insider’s view of the Marais, where we’ve lived for over 25 years?
 We might start at the magical Place des Vosges and wind up at the Carnavalet Museum, after a leisurely walk down the atmospheric alleys of the Saint-Paul neighborhood, or through the quiet back gardens of the Hôtel du Grand Veneur and Hôtel de Sully.

 Looking for the panoramic sweep?
 Skip the elephant train for tourists and let us help you experience Modigliani’s Montmartre instead.
 Or walk with us through Coco Chanel’s Golden Triangle.
 If you love “Vincent,” there’s Van Gogh’s Auvers-sur-Oise.
 Architecture buffs thrill when we walk them through the 3-D adventurism of Georges Pompidou and François Mitterrand—a mix of inspired urbanism and extravagant eyesores.
 How about the Paris of the Great Romantics—Victor Hugo, Balzac, Baudelaire—as described in my new book A Passion for Paris: Romanticism and Romance in the City of Light.